jina/refactoring/outline.md

   * OOCSS
   * BEM
   * SMACSS
+  * pros and cons of naming convention standards
+  * how to iterate on naming conventions and change them
+  * organizing properties (alpha, properties, camelcase vs underscore vs dash, etc)
 * CYA: living style guides
   * docco, kss, etc, an overview of what they are
   * vs manual creation